Can you support CaringBridge during our June campaign? Generous donors like you ensure that CaringBridge remains ad-free, private and protected.

 Our dad continues to fight for his life each day.
 On January 19th, he opened his eyes for one hour with all of us by his side.
 We have to appreciate each improvement he makes - first opening his left eye, now opening both eyes, and while he prefers to look to the right, he has begun to occasionally look over to the left.
 His current state makes him vulnerable to a number of conditions, and his body has fought off one round of MRSA and one round of pneumonia.

 After the accident, his facial expressions communicated how much his body was in excruciating pain.
 Slowly through time, nearly all his bodily injuries have healed.
 We're thankful that we can now take him outside on the rehab's garden patio in a wheelchair for two hours a day.
-We celebrate that his vitals and health are stable, while still understanding that his cognitive capacities are unresponsive.
+We celebrate the days when his vitals and health are stable.
+We stay attentive to his changing symptoms, including painful episodes of having an elevated heart rate, body contractions and increased breaths per minute.
+We encourage him at the rehab, and during our trips to the ER, while still understanding that his cognitive capacities are unresponsive.
 His current status is more or less in a vegetative state at this time, but our family is deeply committed to providing brain stimulation (with talking to him, massage, music, PT, and more) everyday.

 Our mom has stayed strong, positive and supported thanks to everyone in our community.
 She's become our dad's full-time, daily nurse and source of encouragement.
 We take turns to relieve her, and we try our best to make sure she goes to yoga on Tuesday mornings and to walk when she can.
 She meditates every morning, and stands in gassho by the butsudan to share gratitude, and good energy for Daddy.
-Amy hustles as an optometrist 5-6 days a week, and rushes over to relieve our mom after work nearly everyday.
-Traci is in the home stretch of finishing her Master's in Social Work; before classes, after internship, between writing papers and working in community, Traci supports Daddy's slow, but steady healing.
+Amy hustles as an optometrist 5-6 days a week, and Traci has just graduated with her Master's in Social Work; both relieve our mom after work nearly everyday.

 The constant support from our Sangha at the San Fernando Valley Hongwanji Buddhist Temple, family, and friends from all parts of our lives have kept us going.
 We love you all, our community, greatly.